New small regular graphs of given girth: the cage problem and beyond: Preliminaries

 is isomorphic to the original lift $G^\alpha$. \end{observation}

-\begin{observation} Given a graph $G$, a group $\Gamma$ and a voltage assignment $\alpha$ with corresponding lift $G^\alpha$.
-Suppose $\phi: E(G) \to E(G)$ is an edge automorphism of $G$, i.e., a bijection of edges such that if two edges in $G$ share a vertex, their images under $\phi$ also share a vertex.
+\begin{observation} Suppose $\phi: E(G) \to E(G)$ is an edge automorphism of $G$, i.e., a bijection of edges such that if two edges in $G$ share a vertex, their images under $\phi$ also share a vertex.
 Then $\phi$ induces a natural bijection of darts, denoted $\psi: A(D(G)) \to A(D(G))$, by mapping each dart of an edge $e$ to the corresponding dart of the edge $\phi(e)$.

 Define a new voltage assignment $\alpha^\phi : A(D(G)) \to \Gamma$ by

 Then the lift $G^{\alpha^\phi}$ is isomorphic to $G^\alpha$. \end{observation}